Cubitect/cubiomes/README.md

     // properties such as the category and temperature of each biome. initBiomes();

-    // Allocate and initialize a stack of biome layers that reflects the biome
+    // Initialize a stack of biome layers that reflects the biome generation of
-    // generation of Minecraft 1.14
+    // Minecraft 1.16
-    LayerStack g = setupGenerator(MC_1_14);
+    LayerStack g;
+    setupGenerator(&g, MC_1_16);

     int64_t seed;
     Pos pos = {0,0}; // block position to be checked